transientlunatic/asimov/docs/source/analyses.rst

 .. code-block:: yaml

         kind: analysis
         name: stage-2-analysis
         pipeline: giskard
         comment: Search for evidence of gravitational wave bending.
         waveform:
-		  approximant: impecableOstritchv56PHMX
+          approximant: IMRPhenomXPHM
         needs:
           - "pipeline:bayeswave"

 We can use any of the metadata for an analysis to create the dependencies.
-For example, we can require an analysis which used the ``impecableOstritchv56PHMX`` waveform by stating ``"waveform.approximant:impecableOstritchv56PHMX"`` in the ``needs`` section.
+For example, we can require an analysis which used the ``IMRPhenomXPHM`` waveform by stating ``"waveform.approximant:IMRPhenomXPHM"`` in the ``needs`` section.

 You can also define mutliple criteria for an analyses dependencies, and asimov will wait until all of the requirements are satisfied before starting.
 For example:

 .. code-block:: yaml

         kind: analysis
         name: stage-3-analysis
         pipeline: calvin
         comment: A third step analysis.
         needs:
           - "pipeline:giskard"
-		  - "waveform.approximant:impecableOstritchv56PHMX"
+          - "waveform.approximant:IMRPhenomXPHM"

 Optional Dependencies
 ^^^^^^^^^^^^^^^^^^^^^